Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/faq.md

 ## Analysis and Reporting

-### How do I analyze the data collected by the Hero Pixel?
+### How do I analyze the data collected by the HeroPixel

-- Our dashboard provides tools for analyzing the data collected by the Hero Pixel.
-You can monitor key metrics, track performance, and gain insights into your audience's behavior.
+- Our dashboard provides tools for analyzing the data collected by the HeroPixel You can monitor key metrics, track performance, and gain insights into your audience's behavior.

 ### How do I generate reports using the dashboard?